 The investigator has used a definition of 'unreasonable behaviour' as behaviour (other than workplace bullying) that is:

 a. directed towards a worker or group of workers; and

 b. unreasonable having regard to the standards of conduct described in the CSIRO Code of Conduct as it applied at the relevant time.

 The current CSIRO Code of Conduct is available at http://www.csiro.au/Portals/About-CSIRO/How-we-work/Code-of-Conduct.aspx

 Confidentiality and privacy

-The investigator will keep a submission confidential if he has been asked to do so by the person making the submission.
-In the individual Summary Reports provided to CSIRO, personal information contained in confidential submissions has been blacked out.
+During Phase 1, the investigator kept a submission confidential if he was asked to do so by the person making the submission.
+In the individual Summary Reports provided to CSIRO, personal information contained in confidential submissions was blacked out.

-Information about confidentiality and about how the investigator will collect and use personal information is contained in the HWL Ebsworth Lawyers Privacy Notice for Phase 2 Sources and Participants (20 January 2014).
+Information about confidentiality and about how the investigator collected and used personal information is contained in the HWL Ebsworth Lawyers Privacy Notice for Phase 2 Sources and Participants (20 January 2014).